What are Custom Fields?

 Custom fields are designed to be a helpful tool for recording your thoughts on a patent.
 Indeed, you might ask yourself multiple questions when screening through a list of patent literature such as "Is this patent relevant?", "Does this patent present a high infringement risk?" or "Is any action required?".
 Using PatSnap, you can, therefore, categorize your patent based on internal metrics, which is one step towards customizing and classifying your search results within a workspace.

-Custom fields can be created either within or outside of a workspace using the username drop-down menu in the top right-hand corner of the screen.
-These fields are global to your entire account and can easily be shown or hidden in the different workspaces based on your needs and objectives.
+Custom fields can be created either within or outside of a workspace using the "My custom fields" option within the Workspace area.
+These fields are global to your entire account and can easily be shown or hidden in the different Workspaces based on your needs and objectives.

 As you create a custom field (you can create a maximum of 50 custom fields), you will be given five different options to select from: text, date, drop-down menu and numeric and drop-down tree (within workspace only).